opencontrol/fedramp-templater/README.md

     go get github.com/moovweb/gokogiri
     ```

-    Note that installation issues are usually caused by installation Gokogiri, and if you run into issues you may find some help at [this issue](https://github.com/moovweb/gokogiri/issues/14) and with the [update to the GokoGiri README](https://github.com/moovweb/gokogiri/pull/95)
+    Note that installation issues are usually caused by the install of Gokogiri, and if you run into issues you may find some help at [this issue](https://github.com/moovweb/gokogiri/issues/14) and with the [update to the GokoGiri README](https://github.com/moovweb/gokogiri/pull/95)

 1. [Download the `System Security Plan (SSP)` template.](https://www.fedramp.gov/resources/templates-2016/) (Tested with [v2.1](https://www.fedramp.gov/files/2015/03/FedRAMP-System-Security-Plan-Template-v2.1.docx).)